elimydlarz/knocker/README.md

 ### Back

 Party in the back.
-Deployed to ECS using their goofy wizard thing, then configured via Postman.
+Deployed to ECS using their goofy wizard thing.

 ## EventStore